 Dr Tobias Lock is Senior Lecturer in EU Law at the University of Edinburgh and Co-Director of the Edinburgh Europa Institute.
 His research focuses on the EU’s multilevel relations with other legal orders, including the European Convention on Human Rights, and in particular on courts as frontline actors.

 The Edinburgh Europa Institute is the University of Edinburgh’s research centre on European integration.
-Founded in 1968, it is one of the most longstanding institutions of its kind in Scotland and the United Kingdom.
+Founded in 1968, it is the most longstanding institution of its kind in Scotland and the United Kingdom.
 A collaboration between Edinburgh Law School and the School of Social and Political Science, the Institute brings together over 40 member academics specialising in the politics, law, economics, governance and institutions of European integration.
 Members of the Institute support Master’s and PhD programmes in European studies within their respective departments.
 The Europa Institute offers a range of public events, including lectures, panel discussions and conferences, with some of the most important figures in Scottish, UK and European politics.
 Situated in the heart of Scotland’s capital, the Institute benefits from a vibrant intellectual environment and it is in close proximity to the Scottish Government, Scottish Parliament, the local offices of EU institutions and many other organisations.
 The Europa Institute functions as a meeting place for academics and practitioners alike and it supports an engaged undergraduate and postgraduate European studies student community.